Americans' heart devices reused safely in India

 He thinks that when ICDs with years of battery life left are simply discarded, it's a "tremendous loss of potential."

 But regulatory hurdles are not the only obstacle.
-Both Pavri and Dr. Thomas Crawford, a cardiologist working on a separate project to collect donated devices for use in developing countries, said that following patients after the ICD is implanted is a major issue.
+Both Pavri and Crawford said that following patients after the ICD is implanted is a major one.

 Patients from rural areas may live hours from any major hospital, and might use up the family savings just traveling to have the ICD implanted.
 It might be impossible for them to make regular return trips to have the ICD, and themselves, checked out.